bartvanhoey/AddAbpModule/README.md

-# Adding a Module to your ABP Framework project made simple
+## Adding a Module to an ABP Framework project made simple

-## Create a ABP Framework application
+## Create a new ABP Framework application

 ```bash
     abp new BookStore -u blazor -o BookStore --preview